-The Yamaha THR30II is one of the most successful amp products ever launched by Yamaha, and as of 2022, is now in its 10th year of production – no mean feat in the revolving door world of guitar gear we currently live in.
+The Yamaha THR30II is one of the most successful amp products ever launched by Yamaha, and the THR series itself is now in its 11th year of production – no mean feat in the revolving door world of guitar gear we currently live in.

 Desktop amps like this have remained popular due to their form factor and feature set, but we found ourselves wondering whether or not this stalwart model still holds up against newer competition?